June 21, 2014 10:30 am – 9:30 pm Guru Ram Das Puri, New Mexico

 Is this a race?
 No, this is not a race; it is a group torch run to promote world peace.

 How long is the run?
 It is 20 miles long.

 Do I have to run the whole 20 miles?
 No, we have a support van that follows us the whole way, which you may ride whenever you please.

 How fast is the pace?
 We generally run a pace of 10-12 min/mile

-What is the weather been in the past?
+What has the weather been like in the past?
 The weather can range from the mid to upper 90’s, with wind and dust.
 In the last 10 years of this run, it has only rained once.